grantwinney/hide-comments-everywhere/README.md

 ## What does this hide?

 Here it is... the anti-social social plugin.
-A Chrome extension to commenting systems, including:
+A Chrome extension to hide commenting systems, including (but in no way limited to):

 * Facebook comment plugin
 * Disqus